 The German auctions of the third trading period are held weekly on the European Energy Exchange (EEX) spot market.
 The German Emissions Trading Authority (DEHSt) at the Federal Environment Agency is the competent authority for the German auctions.
 Further updated information on the third trading period auctions can be downloaded from the EEX website.
 Reports on the second and third trading period auction results are available on the DEHSt auction website.
-The 2014 and 2015 auction calendars are published on the EEX website.
+The 2015 auction calendar is published on the EEX website.